 UP students in Classes 9, 10 will now have learning targets

-Prayagraj: For the first time, more than 50 lakh students enrolled in Classes 9 and 10 across Uttar Pradesh's schools affiliated with the state Board...
+For the first time, more than 50 lakh students enrolled in Classes 9 and 10 across Uttar Pradesh’s schools affiliated with the state Board will now have specific learning targets

 Prayagraj: For the first time, more than 50 lakh students enrolled in Classes 9 and 10 across Uttar Pradesh’s schools affiliated with the state Board will now have specific learning targets.